virtualnz/testsite/index.md

 published: true
 ---

-This site acts as a digital archive for true/untrue stories written by people.
+This site acts as a digital archive for true/untrue stories and spam written by people.
 It is part of an ongoing art project by Tom Hackshaw which explores the nature and idea of telling someone a message.
 <br><br>
 To submit stories (true or untrue), contact the author _hi@tomhackshaw.com_ and specify:
 <br><br>